 Limit available spots for registrations

-If your event has a limited number of spots available or if you desire to monitor it for a minimum amount of attendees, you can set these maximum and minimum restrictions for the event.
+If your event has a limited number of spots available or you want to monitor it for a minimum number of attendees, you can set these maximum and minimum restrictions for the event.

-Important: The system enforces a ceiling limit of 1000 registration records per single event, regardless of their current status.
+ALERT — The system enforces a ceiling limit of 1000 registration records per event, regardless of their current status.
 No more registrations will be accepted above this limit by the system.
-If you set your own maximum limit, it must be below this ceiling limit of 1000.
+If you set a maximum limit, it must be below this ceiling limit of 1000.

 In this article